rsmusllp/king-phisher-plugins/client/request_redirect/README.md

 ### Example Rules

-Match Internet Explore by it's User-Agent:
+Match Internet Explore by applying a regex to the User-Agent:

 `user_agent =~~ 'MSIE \d+\.\d+; Windows NT'`